TJAdryan/jekyll_blog/_posts/2024-07-10-All-the-Teams-Storage.md

 import requests
-from msal import ConfidentialClientApplication import pandas as pd from datetime import datetime,timedelta import time from time import sleep # Optional for deliberate delays
+from msal import ConfidentialClientApplication import pandas as pd from datetime import datetime, timedelta import time from time import sleep  # Optional for deliberate delays

 # --- Credentials - Replace with your actual values ---
 client_id = 'YOUR_CLIENT_ID'